 Lots of us want to have a pet, but most of the time we are deterred from getting an animal because if we get it from the shelter there are a lot of myths that come from it.
 Some say that shelter cats are dirty, that they won’t love you, all those sorts of myths you may have heard.
-Luckily, there are a few that you should consider to be myths and not accept them as true.
+Luckily, there are a few that you should consider to be myths and not accept as true.
 This post will discuss the top shelter cat myths that are out there.

-Shelter Cats are Unclean
+Shelter Cats Are Unclean

 This is actually not just untrue, but often, if you get it from breeders or other places, it can be horrific.

 Lots of times, breeding cats involves taking two parents similar in genetics in order to get the type of baby that you want.
 This can often be inbreeding, which causes the following issues:

 - Often can make the cat more of a show kitty instead of a pet